 March of Liberty: A Constitutional History of the United States

 Melvin I. Urofsky & Paul Finkelman.

-Provides an overview of the development of American constitutional law and its relationship with to politics, economics and social history.
-Volume 1 covers the founding of the country to 1890 while volume 2 covers1877 to the present.
+This two volume treatise provides a narrative overview of the development of American law and constitutionalism as they relate to politics, economics and social history.
+It is often paired with the authors' two volume compilation of original sources - Documents of American Legal and Constitutional History.
+Volume 1 of both sets covers the founding of the country to 1890 with volume 2 of each covering 1877 to the present.

 The Anglo-American Legal Heritage: Introductory Materials

 This book covers the historical development of modern Anglo-American law.
 It explores medieval English feudalism, the early development of the modern nation state in the Early Modern period, the development of English and American law through the end of the nineteenth century.
 It concludes with discussions of twentieth century developments in Anglo-American jurisprudential theories.
 This texts's mix of narrative discussions, excerpts from original sources and secondary scholarship, illustrations, and facsimiles of original materials provides an edifying and entertaining introduction to Anglo-American legal history.

 The Cambridge History of Law in America.